Over the past decades, science has shown that CBD can be a beneficial compound for your health and well-being.

 One study found that beta-caryophyllene was especially effective in the treatment of long-lasting, debilitating pain states that are related to neuropathic pain.

 The researchers found that beta-caryophyllene targets and activates the cannabinoid receptor 2 (CB2), which has been associated with a reduction in neuropathic pain in previous studies.

 The caveat here is that the study was done on mice.
-Further research should point out whether beta-caryophyllene is also effective in treating neuropathic pain in humans.
+Further research should point out whether beta-caryophyllene is also effective in reducing neuropathic pain in humans.

-But as you can see CBD and terpenes seem to have painkilling effects through different biochemical mechanisms:
+As you can see, CBD and terpenes seem to have painkilling effects through different biochemical mechanisms: